 Air Force ROTC In-College Scholarship Program (ICSP)

 Those that were not awarded an HSSP scholarship, or cadets that join AFROTC as college freshman, may have up to two opportunities to compete for in-college scholarships.
-These opportunities come in the spring of their freshman/100-level term, and again in the fall as a sophomore/200-level cadet.
+These opportunities come in the spring of their freshman/100-level term, and again in the spring as a sophomore/200-level cadet.
 We have one guaranteed Commander’s Scholarship that can be awarded to a deserving cadet.
 Other nominated cadets will compete nationally for available scholarships.
 Scholarship availability will depend from term to term based on Headquarters AFROTC funding.
 Consideration for scholarships reviews the following: Commander’s ranking in the cadet class, cumulative GPA, and physical fitness assessment scores.
-The types of ICSP scholarships available are:
+The ICSP scholarships cover $18,000/year of tuition and fees.
+This scholarship also comes with a monthly, non-taxable stipend and book allowance.
+This scholarship may be converted into an on-campus/campus contracted housing scholarship of up $10,000 per year.

 Enrolled cadets must meet the following eligibility requirements and be nominated by the Detachment commander in order to compete for ICSP.
 Minimum requirements are: